 It went something along the lines of:

-The former are churches whose worship and piety are shaped and formed by the One who was Incarnate, the God who became flesh.
+The great divide in the Church over the next 100 years is not going to be along the lines of contemporary and traditional, but along the lines of incarnational, sacramental, and liturgical churches, and gnosticizing churches.The former are churches whose worship and piety are shaped and formed by the One who was Incarnate, the God who became flesh.
 He is the One who comes to us in sacramental means, attaching Himself to tangible substances like water, bread, wine, and words.
 Because He visits His people in earthy ways, the worship is arranged liturgically, that is, worship arranged in such a way as to best deliver the gifts that are washed, eaten, drunk, and heard.

 Gnosticizing* churches, on the other hand, seek to encounter God outside of His Incarnation, through "spiritual" means that are apart from the divinely ordained sacraments.
 It may even be that Christ's Incarnation is denied--either explicitly or implicitly.
-For an example of the gnosticizing tendencies found even within the LCMS, look here
+For an example of the gnosticizing tendencies found even within the LCMS, look here.

 Look at the worship and piety of your church.
 Does it confess that God is a God of flesh in Jesus Christ?
 Does it confess that the enfleshed One is also the One who comes to His people in earthy means?
 Does the liturgy convey Christ to you through His divinely established means?